UltraEngine/Documentation/CPP/AsyncRender.md

 Once the engine is initialized, the multithreaded rendering mode cannot be changed.

+Applications will have lower framerates when multithreaded rendering is disabled.
+This feature should only be used for event-driven applications.

 ## Example

 This example creates an event-based application with a resizable window and a 3D viewport.